CobaltFusion/DebugVision/README.md

 ---

-## ??
-New to this kind of tooling?
-You?re welcome here.
+## :seedling: New here?
+You?re welcome.

 You don?t need to be an expert to contribute.

 This project is especially friendly to:

-- ??
-Beginners in C++ / systems programming
+- :cherry_blossom: Beginners in C++ / systems programming
-- ??
-Students learning about performance & debugging
+- :mortar_board: Students learning about performance & debugging
-- ?????
-People from underrepresented groups in tech
+- :woman_technologist: People from underrepresented groups in tech

 If you?re curious, motivated, and want to learn?you belong here.

 ---

-## ??
-Architecture & Language Support

-DebugVision is **not tied to a single programming language**.

-### ??
-Backends

-- ??
-C++ backend (high-performance, low-level instrumentation)
-- ??
-Python backend (rapid prototyping & flexibility)
-- ?
-Designed to support **any language** via extensible adapters

-If you can emit structured runtime data, you can plug into DebugVision.

-### ??
-Frontend (Work in Progress)

-The visualization layer is still evolving, and this is a great place to contribute.

-Strong directions we?re exploring:

-- ??
-In-browser UI (cross-platform, zero install)
-- ?
-JavaScript-based visualization
-- ??
-WebAssembly for performance-critical parts
-- ??
-Modern frameworks like Svelte

-??
-The frontend is intentionally open-ended ? your ideas can shape it.

-## ??
-Contributing
+## :bulb: Contributing

 We?re building something ambitious, and we need help.